 Nuclei are distributed in the isotropic vector matrix along the edges and at the centers of rhombic dodecahedra with edge lengths of √6 times the sphere diameter.
 The edges align with the primary axis of VE’s set of 4 great circles.

 Nuclei and their shells do not close-pack to fill all-space.
-Between these nuclear clusters are gaps which combine for form holes that run laterally through the isotropic vector matrix.
+Between these nuclear clusters are gaps which combine to form holes that run laterally through the isotropic vector matrix.

 Nuclear domains (the nuclei and their 12-sphere shells) do not close-pack to fill all space.
 The vacancies form holes that run laterally through the isotropic vector matrix.